What sustainability stands for?

 Sustainability as a default

 But there is an even more radical angle to reduce digital waste.
 It is starting with a NO. Not every line of code should be written; not every app should be developed, and not every solution should be created.
 Sustainability starts with sales having the guts to refuse a request from a potential customer and have a dialogue instead.
-And this is exactly why I have joined Anders as a Sales and Consulting Director.
+Contact us and let's start the journey.